You have 2 choices for how you receive your child support payments:

 - Payments aren’t interrupted if you move.

 We don’t mail support payments by paper checks unless you qualify for an exemption.
-Review the exemption section on this page to see if you qualify for an exemption.
+Review "Exemptions from Direct Deposit or Debit Card" on this page to see if you qualify for an exemption.

 Choosing direct deposit